Uh oh! You're using an unsupported browser.

 In 2017 UVMC’s Board of Directors launched Securing Our Future: The Campaign for a Home for Music Education in order to create a permanent home for the organization.
 With a flood of community support, UVMC purchased and renovated the Kendrick-Wood House, an historic building in downtown Lebanon.
 The doors opened with a grand opening celebration on September 9, 2017.

 In May 2018, UVMC hosted Sing & Play 50k.
 This musical marathon featured 50,000 seconds of music in support of music education.
-The event raised $100,000 from over 1,000 donors, but most importantly it created a day to celebrate music making by and for each other.
+The event raised $100,000 from more than 1,000 donors, but most importantly it created a day to celebrate music making by and for each other.